Se7enroll/slpredictions/README.md

 ## sldk_api

 A collection of functions for accessing the somewhat hidden superliga.dk API.
 In order to use these functions a `at.py` file with the variable `access_token` set to your personal acess token for the API. *hint: you can obtain this token by inspecting a page with match data on superliga.dk*.

+## transfermarkt_values

+A collection of functions that scrapes the market value, average age and squad size for the superliga from Transfermarkt.